SpareCores/resource-tracker/README.md

 The package supports Python 3.9 and above.

-CI/CD is set up to run tests on the below Python versions on Ubuntu latest LTS:
+CI/CD is set up to run tests on the below Python versions on Ubuntu latest LTS, Windows Server 2022 and MacOS latest:

 - 3.9
 - 3.10